 Alison Hanks Naney

-Owner, RRCA Certified Running Coach, NCSA CPT, and Licensed Massage Therapist
+Owner, RRCA Certified Running Coach, Training Peaks Certified Coach, NCSA CPT, and Licensed Massage Therapist

 Growing up amid the wheat fields of eastern Oregon, Alison has always been drawn to open spaces.
-She spent college under the big skies of Montana where she rock climbed, backpacked, and eventually combined the two for big adventure-filled days.
-She found her true love in trail running and ran her first trail race in 2000, first 50k in 2003, and has been hooked on long mountain days ever since, exploring wild places and challenging her body and mind.
+She spent college under the big skies of Montana where she rock climbed, backpacked, and eventually combined the two for big adventure-filled days, before finding her true love in trail running.
+She ran her first trail race in 2000, first 50k in 2003, and has been hooked on long mountain days ever since, exploring wild places and challenging her body and mind.

-After college and running her first ultra, Alison made her way to Seattle where she worked at Seattle Running Company introducing others to leading group runs and coaching youth and adult programs while completing massage school at Brian Utting School of Massage.
-The mountains called, and she began her massage practice in the Methow Valley on the east side of the North Cascades, where she continued coaching and teaching new runners to run with more ease.
+After college, Alison made her way to Seattle where she worked at Seattle Running Company introducing others to the trails by leading group runs and coaching youth and adult programs, all the while completing massage school at Brian Utting School of Massage.
+The mountains called, and she began her massage practice in the Methow Valley where she continued coaching and teaching new runners to run with more ease.
 After a recent stint in Seattle, she’s back in Mazama coaching runners to get stronger, find new limits, and accomplish their goals.

 Owner, NASM CPT